Open-Reviews/Mangrove/Mangrove_Review_Standard_v1.md

 Flexible additional information: It should be possible to include additional data with the review.
 This can include references to media files such as pictures or audio, or metadata which may be useful to the readers or processing algorithms to put the experience into context.

-### Upgradeability

-It should be possible to upgrade the formats, thus each Review includes a version number.

-### Clear object identification
+#### Clear object identification

-Different objects can by identified by different identifiers, that is why multiple identifier types are allowed.
-Each identifier type aims to provide a way to obtain unambiguous id for the object being reviewed.
+Different objects can by identified by different identifiers, that is why multiple identifier schemes are allowed.
+Each identifier scheme aims to provide a way to obtain unambiguous id for the object being reviewed.

-### Standards reuse
+#### Standards reuse

 Where possible and practical, existing standards should be leveraged.
 Mangrove leverages CBOR, URI, 'geo' URI, URL, URN, LEI, FOAF vocabulary and public key cryptography standard based on FIDO2 and WebCrypto.
 For the overall claim framework [Decentralized Identifiers (DIDs)](https://w3c-ccg.github.io/did-spec/) were considered; however, that emerging standard significantly differs in original goals and specifies a number of components not necessary in Mangrove.
 For message encoding saltpack.org was considered, however [lack of activity around specification](https://github.com/keybase/saltpack/issues) does not inspire confidence.

+### 2. Decentralisation

+It should be possible to issue reviews and establish identity without a central authority.
+The core specification allows anyone to create a review by generating a key pair and signing the review with the private key.
+Object identifier type specifications also favor any IDs which can be determined without a central authority.

+### 3. Privacy

+Reviewers should be able to reveal as little information about themselves as they wish.
+This is why the format does not require inclusion of any personally identifiable data.

+The only identifiers being used are the public keys which help to establish reliability of a reviewer.
+These can be easily generated and used on a one-off basis or in a persistent manner.
+This means that reviewers can create as many pairs of keys as they wish, although higher reliability is assigned to a reviewer with a longer track-record of high-quality reviews linked to the same public key.

+An additional format will be established that will allow to link additional public keys to the same identity (e.g., public keys generated with different devices).

 ## Change or ask